YingzhenLi/KDDCUP2013_SYSU/benchmark/PythonBenchmark/README.md

 KDD Cup 2013 - Author Paper Identification Challenge
 ====================================================

+NOTE: I modified the SQL code by saving views in the database (see SQL files in folder 'feature_view'), and successfully tested it on the sample set.
+But when running on the whole dataset it returned error of laptop's memory overflow.
+I'm not sure the method to collect memory in revised 'data_io.py' can work.
+Anyway, if running on the supercomputer or server with large memory it should be ok. -- yingzhen Apr 25 2013

 This folder contains a benchmark and sample code in Python for the [Author Paper Identification Challenge](https://www.kaggle.com/c/kdd-cup-2013-author-paper-identification-challenge), a machine learning challenged hosted by [Kaggle](https://www.kaggle.com) and organized by [Microsoft Research](http://research.microsoft.com/) in conjunction with the 2013 KDD Cup Committee and Kaggle.

 This version of the repo contains the **Basic Coauthor Benchmark**.
 It adds a coauthor-based feature to the [Basic Python Benchmark](https://github.com/benhamner/Kdd2013AuthorPaperIdentification/tree/BasicPythonBenchmark).
 Future benchmarks may be included here as well and will be marked with git tags.